-The Acas Code of Practice provides guidance to help employers ensure their obligations towards their employees are met during instances of poor performance.
+The Acas Code of Practice on Disciplinary and Grievance Procedures (the Acas Code) provides guidance to help employers ensure their obligations towards their employees are met during instances of poor performance.

 When dismissing an employee for poor performance, employers are required by law to do so fairly.
 This means giving the employee reasonable opportunity to improve their performance prior to taking disciplinary action such as dismissal.